TueLindhart/ghs-recipe-maker/README.md

-### Code for using LLMs to estiamte CO2 emission from recipe lists
+### Code for using LLMs to estimate CO2 emission from recipe lists